 That’s how Mansi Kasliwal (Caltech) describes her first impression when she looked at initial images of the supernova dubbed iPTF 16geu.
 It was clearly a Type Ia, the kind of supernova made famous in its role as standard candle.
-In 2011 a team of astronomers used just this kind of supernovae to measure luminosity independently of distance — and in the process, discover the existence of dark energy.
-(They won the Nobel Prize for their effort.)
+In 1998 a team of astronomers used just this kind of supernovae to measure luminosity independently of distance — and in the process, discover the existence of dark energy.
+(They won the Nobel Prize in 2011 for their effort.)

 But this supernova didn’t seem to follow the rule that governed the rest of its type.
 “It was much brighter than it should have been given its distance from us,” Kasliwal says.

 Follow-up observations from the Hubble Space Telescope, the Keck telescope in Hawai‘i, and the European Southern Observatory’s Very Large Telescope in Chile revealed three more supernovae near the first one.
 They were just like it — identical, in fact.
 Turns out a foreground galaxy’s gravity had bent the light of supernova iPTF 16geu during its 4.3 billion-year journey toward Earth, dialing up its brightness by a factor of 52 and splitting its light into four images just 0.3 arcseconds apart.
 The result is a classic Einstein Cross, the first ever for a Type Ia supernova.

 Astronomers have discovered gravitational lenses by the dozen — massive foreground galaxies or galaxy clusters magnify (and distort) the light from background galaxies, giving astronomers a view of the early universe that would otherwise lie out of reach.

 But supernovae are rarely captured in such lenses.
 Their flare of light is too brief — on the order of months or years depending on the type of supernova and its distance.
 Only one supernova with multiple images has been caught before: Supernova Refsdal, a core-collapse supernova.